 CNX Resources Sports Complex at Turner Valley

 Home of the Norwin Soccer Club and former host of the US Quidditch Mid-Atlantic Regional, CNX Resources Sports Complex at Turner Valley is situated just 35 minutes from downtown Pittsburgh in Irwin.
 Featuring 10 grass fields, 500 parking spaces and various concessions, the sports complex is equipped to host a plethora of sports, from field hockey and soccer to Ultimate Frisbee and drone racing.
-Hundreds of local organizations, schools, churches and community groups are now choosing this facility for all kinds of events.
+Hundreds of local organizations, schools, churches and community groups are now choosing this facility for all types of events.

-Established in 1955, Founder’s Field—otherwise known as the Pittsburgh Harlequins Center for Athletics and Leadership—was initially developed to support the Harlequin’s men’s and youth programs.
+Established in 1955, Founder’s Field—otherwise known as the Pittsburgh Harlequins Center for Athletics and Leadership—was initially developed to support the Harlequin’s men’s and youth rugby programs.
 This 12-acre, 250,000-square-foot quality natural playing surface features state-of-the-art lighting and irrigation systems, with amenities including an 8,000-square-foot clubhouse, locker rooms, concessions and ample parking.
 Founder’s Field has hosted everything from youth soccer tournaments to National Championships with over 10,000 spectators.

 Sports: Rugby, soccer, football

 Former host of the W Bowl Women’s Football Championships, Highmark Stadium is a 5,000-seat soccer-specific stadium, home of the Pittsburgh Riverhounds SC.
 The stadium was previously home to the Pittsburgh Rebellion women’s football team and is used by three local colleges for soccer, lacrosse and rugby.
 The playing surface is FIFA 2-star certified artificial turf, the highest rating that an artificial turf can attain.
-The facility offers three different rental options.
+The facility offers two different rental options.
 The athletic field option includes one regulation-size soccer field with artificial turf and grandstands located on the southern end of the stadium facilities.
 The entire stadium rental features the expanded upstairs banquet space, the downstairs bistro space and the expanded athletic field.

 Sports: Soccer, lacrosse, rugby